ddprrt/ddprrt.github.io/_posts/2014-09-17-making-dragonquest.at-open-source.md

 No tutorials or tech guides today, this is something rather personal!
 Yesterday while waiting for the launch of Netflix I got an E-Mail that the original *Dragon Quest* is available for Smartphones, making it the first time that this game makes it to Europe since its original release in 1986.

 I've always been a huge fan of the series and *Dragon Quest* played an essential role in me becoming a web developer.
-Back in the days I was maintaining a little pet project which I called *The Dragon's Hoard* before finally buying a domain.
+Back in the days I was maintaining a little pet project which I called *The Dragon's Hoard*.
 It was essentially a website about all things *Dragon Quest*: News, community and especially guides.
 There were some walkthroughs scratching on the 100 pages mark, not counting images, with a *lot* of information on almost every part of an entry in the series.

 <p class="img-holder">
 	<img src="/wp-content/uploads/2014/dragons.jpg" alt="The very first design for the Dragon Quest webpage">